 The Company commenced its activities in 2016.
-In 2017 the Company acquired significant activities in the logistics division: a controlling stake in Nectar and multiple (air)port operations in West-Africa through the acquisition of former Necotrans entities (now named "R-Logistic").
-As a result, the income as well as the balance sheet have expanded significantly.
-Note that only the last three months of R-Logistic's activities are included in 2017.
+In 2017 the Company acquired significant activities in the logistics: a controlling stake in Nectar and multiple (air) port operations in West-Africa through the acquisition of former Necotrans entities (now named "R-Logistic").